ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/event-system.md

 All passed arguments will be available in all listeners that are added to that event.

-**Note**: Most base classes (like {@link module:core/command~Command} or {@link module:core/plugin~Plugin}) already are {@link module:utils/emittermixin~Emitter emitters} and fire their own events.
+**Note**: Most base classes (like {@link module:core/command~Command} or {@link module:core/plugin~Plugin}) are {@link module:utils/emittermixin~Emitter emitters} already and fire their own events.

 ### Stopped events

 It is sometimes useful to know if an event was stopped by any of the listeners.
-There is an alternative way of firing event just for that:
+There is an alternative way of firing an event just for that:

 ```js
 import EventInfo from '@ckeditor/ckeditor5-utils/src/eventinfo';